Welcome

 January 6, 2007

 The holidays have ended and I have time to rethink much in my life.
-Music, like people, must change,
+Music, like people, must

-next step in my life in general.
+well as the next step in my life in general.
 Stubbornness will not get me through this time.

-I also plan to change, or just add to, this website with more up-to-date sound files and streamline the
+I also plan to change, or just add to, this website with more up-to-date sound files and streamline

-more or less in charge of updating the content on the
+also more or less in charge of updating the content on the New Music Collective's website, so you

-you should come to all of them, if possible.
+and you should come to all of them, if possible.

 Last night I had the pleasure of seeing a great band called